 - A government municipality responsible for a roadway’s maintenance

 At Chalik & Chalik Injury Lawyers, we understand that every case is different, and the party responsible for your losses may not be listed here.
 To learn more about how we determine fault in a rear-end accident, call us today at (561) 899-5020.

 Call Chalik & Chalik Injury Lawyers Today

 Our team wants to get started on your case as soon as we can.
-The reason for this is because, under Florida Statute § 95.11, you only have four years from the date of the collision to file a lawsuit against the party responsible for your injuries.
+The reason for this is because, under Florida Statute § 95.11, you only have two years from the date of the collision to file a lawsuit against the party responsible for your injuries.
 If you are filing a wrongful death claim on behalf of a late loved one, under the same statute, you have two years from the date of their passing to do so.